cherimarie/html200-ecommerce-project/README.md

   - Write Javascript that causes the total number of items in the cart to display next to the cart icon when that total changes.
   - Write Javascript that displays the friendly message on form submit in the page, not in the console.
   - Update the HTML and CSS as necessary to accomodate these changes.
+  - Update the Testing section of this README with your own information.

 *Extra Challenge*: Incorporate unit tests with [Qunit](https://qunitjs.com/).